javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/08-class-patterns/article.md

 ## Functional class pattern

-The constructor function below can be considered a class according to the definition:
+The constructor function below can be considered a "class" according to the definition:

 ```js run
 function User(name) {